 Step 6.
 Heat Olive oil in a frying pan over medium heat.
 Add the vegetables to the oil and saute for 3-5 minutes until they are fork-tender.
 Season with salt and pepper.
 Remove from pan and serve immediately.

-The best vegetables to julienne are root vegetables or those with flesh or stem that is solid and firm.
+The best vegetables for julienne are root vegetables or those with flesh or stem that is solid and firm.

 The following are good options carrots, broccoli stalks, parsnips, rutabagas, turnips, winter squash, or potatoes.
 Use what you already have in your pantry.